sinewalker/sinewalker.github.io/blog/rotate-screen-kde-shortcut.md

 It's also *very* handy when viewing pages that are narrow and tall.

 All I need now is a way to quickly switch the screen's orientation without digging through a GUI.
-Sounds like a job for `xrandr` and KDE's Global Keyboard Shortcuts
+This looks like a job for `xrandr` and KDE's Global Keyboard Shortcuts

 <!-- TEASER_END -->